 Step 3.
 DVD

 Show students the DVD Roads to Refuge » Refugee journeys and distribute the resource Roads to Refuge interviewees.
-Students discuss the reasons that each person gives for fleeing from their home/ home country.
+Ask students to discuss the reasons that each person gives for fleeing from their home/ home country.

 Step 4.
 Comparison

 Distribute the resource Comparison grid [DOC].
-Students refer back to the written experiences of Anna and Hussain (Step 1) and complete the grid using the information they have.
+Ask students to complete the grid using the information they have.

 Compare the information in the resource Roads to Refuge interviewees and discuss: